“Discovering courage awakens an ancient feminine energy that every woman can utilize.”

-Discuss STUCK with Sandra on the telephone or Skype for one hour (free) at your book club gathering!
+Discuss The COURAGE Difference at Work: A Unique Success Guide for Women with Sandra on the telephone or Skype for one hour (free) at your book club gathering!
 Email her about the process.

 1. Why is it important to recognize the obstacles to courage?

 2. If women like Victoria Woodhull, Elizabeth Fry and Golda Meir were alive today, what do you think they would think about the progress women have achieved to date?

 3. Share an instance where you have encouraged a peer to overcome her obstacles and move toward a courage-based identity.

 4. What was the value of identifying where you are on the “Five Levels of Courage Consciousness” chart?
 Share your journey toward climbing to the next level.